ahasan-haque/Flower17Implementation/README.md

 ### MiniVGGNet

+For the first model, I have considered the MiniVGG network.
+We will provide 64 * 64 * 3 input of this model.
+Here is the model structure in tabular format.

 | Layer Type | Output Size | Filter Size / Stride |
 | --- | --- | --- |
 | Input image |  64 × 64 × 3 |    |